 Balance in Ayurveda and TCM Practices

 According to both Indian Ayurveda principles and Traditional Chinese Medicine (TCM), our bodies require proper balance to be at their healthiest.
-Ayurveda considers that the world is made of up five elements, and that that combination of these elements results in three doshas.
+Ayurveda practices consider that the world is made of up five elements, and that that combination of these elements results in three doshas.
 Doshas are like energies or humors; they are responsible for our physiological, mental, and emotional health.
 These three doshas are:

 - Vata (air)